sevenseasofbri/tp/docs/DeveloperGuide.md

 The sequence by which the `TemplateBooleanCommand` is instantiated is as follows using the user input `template and` who wants to instantiate an `and` logic template.

-1. The function call `parse(String template)` to `BooleanParser` takes in a `String` format of the Boolean template as such: `"template and"`.
+1. The `Parser` object takes in a String that specifies the template type: in this case, it is an `and` Boolean template.
-2. The `BooleanParser` then calls `prepareBooleanTemplate("and")`method on itself.
-3. This method then calls `getBooleanTemplate("and")` on the same `BooleanParser` object itself.
-4. This results in the method to call for another nested method - `getGate("and")` in order to obtain the gate of the template type specified by the user in their input.
-The method will then return an `AndGate()` object to this method call.
-5. This then results in the instantiation and return of the `BooleanTemplate(AndGate())` which is the boolean template of an `and` gate back to the `BooleanParser` object.
-6. `TemplateBooleanCommand(BooleanTemplate(AndGate()))` is then called in the `TemplateBooleanCommand` object.
+2. The `and` Boolean template is then prepared through the `BooleanParser` object.
-7. By inheritance of superclass, the `Command` object can be instantiated and by `super(BooleanTemplate(AndGate()))` in the `TemplateBooleanCommand` object, this template obtained is assigned to the `this.template` in the `Command` object.
+3. The `and` Boolean template is instantiated using the `TemplateBooleanCommand`.

 The aforementioned sequence of events can be represented in the following sequence diagram:

 ![InsertClassDiagram](diagrams/TemplateBooleanCommand.png)

 #### `SetBooleanCommand`
-The `setBooleanCommand` is used to set the value of one of two inputs to the logic gates, which can be either the Boolean value of `0 or 1`.
+The `SetBooleanCommand` is used to set the value of one of two inputs to the logic gates, which can be either the Boolean value of `0 or 1`.

-The sequence by which the `CalcBooleanCommand` is instantiated is as follows:
+The sequence by which the `SetBooleanCommand` is instantiated is as follows:

-1. It is instantiated through the `execute()` function in the Parser class.
-2. The `setBooleanCommand` object will then call the `setInput(template logicGate, String gateInput, int value)` method which will take in a template, input of a logic gate as `String` data type, and its Boolean value to be set as its three inputs.
-The function takes in a template as its first input and will instantiate the BooleanTemplate object.
-3. The `BooleanTemplate` object will then convert the input of the logic gate into the index to be stored in the binary tree of logic gates.
-This will depend on where the logic gate is stored in the binary tree.
-This can be achieved by passing in the gate in `String` form to the `convertToIndex("C")` function, where in this case `"C"` is the input of the logic gate to be converted.
-4. The `BooleanTemplate` object will then call `insertTree` function in the instantiated `BinaryTree` object, where the `insertTree` function will take in the index of the logic gate stored in the `BinaryTree` and the Boolean value to be assigned to the gate as input.
-The binary tree containing the logic gates is stored in this object.
-5. The `BinaryTree` object will then call on the `setInput` function in the instantiated `OrGate` object with `index` of the logic gate and its Boolean value to be assigned as inputs.
+1. The `SetBooleanCommand` object calls on the `setInput(template, 2, 0)` method in the instantiated `BooleanTemplate`.
-6. The `OrGate` object represents the `or` operation logic gate.
-It then calls `setBoolean(int value)` function on itself to assign the Boolean value to that selected input of the logic gate.
+2. By accessing the `BinaryTree` object in the `BooleanTemplate` that stores the gates, the input values of the `TwoInputGate` can be set.

 The above sequence of object interactions through the SetBooleanCommand can be represented in the following sequence diagram: